wotzhs/melting-pot/wallet/README.md

-# Card
+# Walet

-This service manages the cards.
+This service manages the wallets.

 ## Getting started